axoflow/axosyslog-core-docs/content/docs/chapter-troubleshooting-syslog-ng/_index.md

     To report bugs found in {{% param "product.abbrev" %}}, [visit our GitHub issues page](https://github.com/syslog-ng/syslog-ng/issues/).

     Precompiled binary packages are available for free from various third-parties.
-See [the list of precompiled {{% param "product.abbrev" %}} binary packages](https://github.com/syslog-ng/syslog-ng/#installation-from-binaries).
+See [the list of precompiled binary packages](https://github.com/syslog-ng/syslog-ng/#installation-from-binaries).